ThadRoss/DiscourseAnalysis/README.md

 # DiscourseAnalysis
-This repository contains al of the code for an Ionic app that I created as a part of my discourse analysis paper.
+This repository contains all of the code for an Ionic app that I created as a part of my discourse analysis paper.